lucasg1/sard_dataset_without_bias/README.md

-This is the dataset used in an work submitted to the Symposium on Knowledge Discovery, Mining and Learning (KDMiLe) 2024.
+This is the dataset used in an work submitted to the 17th International Conference on Agents and Artificial Intelligence (ICAART).
 The proposed article title is: **Evaluating Biased Synthetic Data Effects on Large
 Language Model-based Software Vulnerability Detection**.